University of Sheffield: Students' union

-The University of Sheffield Students' Union was founded in 1906 and has nearly 300 student societies and nearly 50 sports teams.
-The Students' Union has been voted best in the UK for ten consecutive years, from 2009 to 2018, by The Times Higher Education Student Experience Survey.
+The University of Sheffield Students' Union was founded in 1906, and has over 300 student societies and 60 sports teams.
+The students' union was voted best in the UK for ten consecutive years, from 2009 to 2018, by the Times Higher Education Student Experience Survey.

 Sheffield University Football Club has been established for many decades and has previously competed in the FA Amateur Cup and FA Vase.
-The Union building contains society and union workplaces and coffee shops, restaurants, shops, and the student run cinema Film Unit.
-Facilities include two bars (Bar One – which has a book-able function room with its own bar, The Raynor Lounge – and The Interval); a three-room club venue (Foundry); There is also a student radio station called Forge Radio, a TV station called Forge TV, and a newspaper called Forge Press, which are run under the umbrella of Forge Media since 2008.
+The union building contains society and union workplaces and coffee shops, restaurants, shops, and the student run cinema film unit.
+Facilities include two bars (Bar One – which has a bookable function room with its own bar, The Raynor Lounge – and The Interval); a three-room club venue (Foundry); There is also a student radio station called Forge Radio, a TV station called Forge TV, and a newspaper called Forge Press, which are run under the umbrella of Forge Media since 2008.

-In November 2009 a development project began to redevelop the Students' Union building, funded by £5 million by the HEFCE, which was completed and re-opened in September 2010.
-Works centred on improving circulation around the building by aligning previously disjointed floors, improving internal access between the Union building and neighbouring University House, and constructing a new entrance and lobby that incorporates the university's traditional colours of black and gold.
-During 2012–13 the Students' Union went under a further redevelopment costing £20 million which led to the refurbishment of the University House.
-University House, completed in 1963, has been integrated with the university's Students' Union in one single building.
+In November 2009 a development project began to redevelop the students' union building, funded by £5 million by the HEFCE, which was completed and re-opened in September 2010.
+Works centred on improving circulation around the building by aligning previously disjointed floors, improving internal access between the union building and neighbouring University House, and constructing a new entrance and lobby that incorporates the university's traditional colours of black and gold.

-Student accommodation

-The university halls of residence comprises two separate sites: Ranmoor/Endcliffe and City.
-Ranmoor/Endcliffe is situated in the western suburb of Sheffield, which is close to Broomhill and Ecclesall Road.
-The Endcliffe Village was opened in 2008 and the Ranmoor Village in 2009.
-Ranmoor House, opened in the autumn term of 1968, was once the largest hall of residence at the university, housing around 800 students.
-As part of the university's Student Residences Strategy, Ranmoor House was demolished in March 2008, a year before the new Ranmoor Village was scheduled to open.
-The Endcliffe and Ranmoor villages have been together referred to as Ranmoor/Endcliffe since 2016.
-The Endcliffe Village was renamed "South accommodation (near Endcliffe)", and the Ranmoor Village "North accommodation (near Ranmoor)".
-City accommodation, including Allen Court, Broad Lane Court, St. George's Flats, Mappin Court and Studio 300, are located on the Main Campus, on St George's Campus, or near the North Campus.

-Off campus can be found Sheffield Student Housing Co-operative, a student housing cooperative providing not-for-profit, student-managed housing for its members.
-They currently manage a property on Northfield Road in Crookes, Sheffield.
+During the 2012–13 academic year the students' union underwent further redevelopment with a £20 million refurbishment of University House, resulting in the 1963 building being fully integrated with the students' union in a single building.